Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Introduction and Motivation

-A key feature of our algorithm is its ability to approximate derivatives \textit{symultaneously}: the approximation for $f^{(\alpha)}(\cdot)$ is the $\alpha-$derivative of $\widehat f_n(\cdot)$.
-This property, while seeming natural, is not trivial: in fact, classic approximation theorems from mathematical analysis \citep{schultz1969multivariate} do not enforce it (a result of this type was proved relatively recently by \cite{bagby2002multivariate}). \paragraph{Paper structure} The rest of the paper is organized as follows: after introducing the necessary notation in Section \ref{sec:prel}, we establish the foundation of our approach based on the properties of the Fourier Series (see Section \ref{sec:fourier}).
-The algorithm is derived in Section \ref{sec:algo}, as well as its sample complexity guarantee, which matches the lower bound provided in Section \ref{sec:lower}.
-As anticipated, the only algorithm achieving optimal sample complexity are parametric: we introduce them in Section \ref{sec:related} and compare to \textsc{PADUA} for what concerns computational/space complexity and empirical performance (Section \ref{sec:expe}).
+\paragraph{Paper structure} The rest of the paper is organized as follows: after introducing the necessary notation in Section \ref{sec:prel}, we establish the foundation of our approach based on the properties of the Fourier Series (see Section \ref{sec:fourier}).
+The algorithm is derived in Section \ref{sec:algo}, along with its sample complexity guarantee, which is first presented for sub-Gaussian noise and then as a second-order bound.
+A finite-time lower bound is presented in Section \ref{sec:lower}, which matches the previous upper bound in all problem-dependent constants.
+As anticipated, the only algorithms that achieve optimal sample complexity are nonparametric; we introduce them in Section \ref{sec:related} and compare them with \textsc{DUPA} with respect to computational/space complexity, as well as empirical performance (see Appendix \ref{sec:expe}).